Tangent categories of algebras over operads: Colored operads

-\end{lem} \begin{proof} The composition product $(X, Y)\mapsto X\circ Y$ preserves colimits in the first argument, and colimits in the second argument if $X$ is concentrated in arity $1$ (since arity $1$ components of $X$ are paired with a coproduct of components of $Y$ in the composition product formula).
+is a pushout square.
+Here the left vertical map is obtained by applying the functor $(-)_{\leq n-1}$ to the right vertical map. \end{lem} \begin{proof} The composition product $(X, Y)\mapsto X\circ Y$ preserves colimits in the first argument, and colimits in the second argument if $X$ is concentrated in arity $1$ (see Remark~\ref{r:semi-linear}).
 This implies that the forgetful functor from $\P_{1}-\O$-bimodules to $W$-symmetric sequences preserves and detects colimits, and so it suffices to show that the above square is a pushout square in the category of $W$-symmetric sequences.
 Since all objects are trivial in arities $>n$ and both horizontal maps are isomorphisms in arities $<n$, it remains to prove that the square in arity $n$ is a pushout square.
 Indeed, in arity $n$ the left vertical map is an isomorphism between initial objects and the right vertical map is an isomorphism because $\O$ coincides with the unit of $\SymSeq_W$ (with respect to $\circ$) in arities $\geq 1$. \end{proof}